ExeterCodeClub/Support/timelapse/task1.md

 ```

-If it doesn't exist, then try running the command
+If the file `image.jpg` doesn't exist, then try running the command

 ```bash
 vcgencmd get_camera